Mulligan Bay camping

 Explore the tall mangrove forest along the creek and marvel at the trees’ slender and stilt-like trunks.
 If relaxation is more your style, sit back and take in endless views of the seascape and Orpheus Island National Park.
 Marvel at Mount Diamantina, rising high above the island and standing sentinel over your camp site.

-Throw in a line and try your luck at landing a feed of fish for dinner before falling asleep to the sounds of the waves rolling up the beach.
+Throw in a line (zoning restrictions apply) and try your luck at landing a feed of fish for dinner before falling asleep to the sounds of the waves rolling up the beach.

 This island park is part of the Great Barrier Reef World Heritage Area, famed for its superlative natural beauty, outstanding examples of reef ecosystem development, evolutionary history and amazing diversity.